Kitware/SMQTK-Core/README.md

 # SMQTK - Core

 ## Intent
-Provide the basic underpinnings for developing interfaces that have built-in implementation discovery and factory construction from configuration.
+Provide a light-weight framework for developing interfaces that have built-in implementation discovery and factory construction from configuration.

 ## Documentation